Need to talk? Call 1800 882 436.

 The decision to form a new family usually affects many different people.

-Children may be excited by mum or dad's new relationship, but also feel regretful about leaving their old home, anxious about moving to a new school and sad about losing friends.
+Children may be excited by their parent's new relationship, but also feel upset about leaving their old home.
+They may be anxious about moving to a new school and sad about losing their friends.

 Adults may have complex relationships with former partners.
-Working out shared parenting details is not always easy.
+Working out shared parenting details isn't always easy.

-Grandparents, aunties, uncles and cousins may worry that they are going to be cut off from the children who are an important part of their lives.
+Grandparents, aunties, uncles and cousins may worry that they may be cut off from the children who are an important part of their lives.

 Relationships within the blended family may also present challenges.
-For example, a child may not immediately warm to their new step-mum or step-dad or there may be problems of competition or conflict between step-brothers or step-sisters.
+For example, a child may not warm to their new step-parent straight away.
+There may be competition or conflict between step-siblings.

 There may be differences in values, expectations and child-rearing practices between the new partners.